Aly Zaker

 Aly Zaker (6 November 1944 – 27 November 2020) was a Bangladeshi actor, businessman, director and writer.
 He was the owner of Asiatic Marketing Communications Limited (Asiatic 3 Sixty).

 Zaker served as a freedom fighter during the 1971 Bangladesh Liberation War.
 He was one of the trustees of Liberation War Museum in Dhaka.

-In 1999 Zakar was awarded the prestigious Ekushey Padak award by the Government of Bangladesh, which is the second highest civilian award in Bangladesh.
+In 1999 Zaker was awarded the prestigious Ekushey Padak award by the Government of Bangladesh, which is the second highest civilian award in Bangladesh.

 Aly Zaker, who had cancer, died at Dhaka's United Hospital at 6:45am on 27 November 2020.
 He was being treated for COVID-19.

 Early life and education

 Zaker was born on 6 November 1944 to a Bengali family in Ratanpur, Nabinagar (now in Brahmanbaria District, Bangladesh).
 Among four siblings, he was the third of his parents – Muhammad Taher and Rezia Taher.
 Muhammad Taher was a high ranked government official (District Magistrate).

 He experienced the diversity of life living in different places since his early childhood as his father was in a transferable government job.
 He spent his early childhood in Kushtia and Madaripur.
 The family later moved to Khulna and lived there for a couple of years until they moved to Dhaka.
 He completed his matriculation from the St. Gregory's High School in 1960, and proceeded to study at the Notre Dame College.
 He graduated with a Bachelor of Arts in social science from the University of Dacca.